Veridise/veridise-docs/orca/user_guide/v/by_example/hints.md

 At this point, the `vars` and `spec` sections are nothing new to us.
 The spec is saying that it should never be the case that `transferCheckSignature` finishes and the old balance for `from` is not exactly the new balance for `from` plus the transfered amount.
 Said another way, any successful call to `transferCheckSignature` should remove `amt` from the balance of `from`.
 Though this spec accurately describes a correctness property of `transferCheckSignature` that is violated by the bug we saw, finding such a counterexample in practice.
 That's because tools like OrCa perform enumerative search on the arguments of transactions, and the likelihood of randomly generating a valid signature is nearly zero.

 This is where the `hints` section comes in.
 In order to give tools like OrCa additional information about transaction parameter values, [V] developers may include an optional `hints` section that assigns transaction parameters to specific values or sets of valid values.
 In our example, the hint specifies that the `sig` argument to any successful call to `transferCheckSignature` must be `ecdsa256_sign_bytes(from, token.toBytes(to))` -- an expression using a builtin [V] function `ecdsa256_sign_bytes`, a call to `MyVToken`'s function `toBytes`, and other transaction parameters.
 The builtin function `ecdsa256_sign_bytes` signs a hashed message using the private key of the address given in the first argument.
+Here, the "message" we're signing is the `to` address converted into a byte representation.
 When OrCa performs fuzzing on this spec, it will use the hint to restrict the values that it tests for the `sig` argument to only those that match this bytes signature.
 Thus, any test case generated where `amt > 0` will register as a counterexample, exposing the bug!

 ### General Hint Syntax